-In 1986, by pure chance and without any specific preparation-he was a Mariologist3-, he was appointed exorcist of the Diocese of Rome in order to help an old exorcist, Fr.
-Candido Amantini (1914-1992), who became his beloved master (Amorth-Fezzi 2018: 14-17; Amorth-Rodari 2012: 11-14).
+In 1986, by pure chance and without any specific preparation, he was appointed exorcist of the Diocese of Rome in order to help an old exorcist, Fr.
+Candido Amantini (1914-1992), who became his beloved master (Amorth-Fezzi, 2018: 14-17; Amorth-Rodari, 2012: 11-14).
 After six years of apprenticeship, Fr.
 Amorth became the world's most famous and active exorcist until 2016, the year of his death.

-In 1990, he wrote his first book about his experience as an exorcist, An Exorcist Tells His Story, that became a real best-seller, continually reprinted and translated into almost 30 languages (Amorth-Fezzi 2018: 26)4.
-After his first publishing success, he regularly wrote books with a bibliography of more than 30 titles by the time of his death.
-He was also hosted on many TV and radio broadcasts, conferences, etc. and was regularly interviewed by the press.
-In 1990, he founded the International Association of Exorcists (Amorth-Fezzi 2018: 26-28).
+In 1990, he wrote his first book about his experience as an exorcist, An Exorcist Tells His Story, which became a real best-seller, continually reprinted and translated into almost 30 languages (Amorth-Fezzi, 2018: 26)3.
+After his success in the first publication, he regularly wrote books with a bibliography of more than 30 titles by the time of his death.
+He was also hosted on many TV programs and radio broadcasts, conferences, etc. and was regularly interviewed by the press.
+In 1990, he founded the International Association of Exorcists (Amorth-Fezzi, 2018: 26-28), now led by Fr.
+Francesco Bamonte.

 During his long life, Fr.
-Amorth not only went to great lengths to divulge his experience, but also fought hard battles against the incredulity of the existence of the devil in the Catholic Church and the Vatican, and the necessity to appoint more exorcists (Amorth 1999: 165-174; Amorth-Fezzi 2018: 32-33; Amorth-Rodari 2012: 189-193; Amorth-Tosatti 2010: 18-26; 124-125)5.
-In his books, he recounts of myriads of cases handled by him or witnessed by other exorcists.
-His language was very direct and provocative, strongly denouncing the lacks of the Church, but also the vices of contemporary society6.
+Amorth not only went to great lengths to divulge his experience, but also fought hard battles against the incredulity of the existence of the devil in the Catholic Church and the Vatican, and the necessity to appoint more exorcists (Amorth, 1999: 165-174; Amorth-Fezzi, 2018: 32-33; Amorth-Rodari,

 2 For Fr.
-Amorth's biographical accounts and witnesses on his life and work, see Amorth, Gabriele & Fezzi, Elisabetta.
-Father Amorth: my battle against Satan.
+Amorth's biographical accounts and witnesses on his life and work, see Amorth-Fezzi, 2018.
 See also Chiara Bresciani's interviews mentioned in the References at the end of the present essay.

-3 A Mariologist is one versed in Mariology, the study of Christian theology dealing with the Virgin Mary.
-4 The Chinese language edition was published in Taiwan in 2017 for Apocalypse Press.
+3 The Chinese language edition was published in Taiwan in 2017 for Apocalypse Press.
 Fr.
 Amorth's second book on the same theme (An Exorcist: More Stories), that came out in Italy for the first time in 1992 (Nuovi racconti di un esorcista), was published in Taiwan for Apocalypse Press in 2018.
 For further details, see the Bibliography in Chinese at the end of the present essay.